 Kern County Fire Battalion Chief Brandon Smith said crews from around the county are expected to begin leaving Ridgecrest in the next day or so as the city continues its recovery.

 Friday's temblor came in at magnitude 7.1, although it was also previously reported at 6.9, according to the U.S. Geological Survey.
-It surpassed Thursday's 6.4 earthquake that took place in what appears to be the same general area.
-Thursday's earthquake is now considered a foreshock.
+It surpassed the July 4 6.4 earthquake that took place in what appears to be the same general area.

 Gov. Gavin Newsom declared a state of emergency in both Kern and San Bernardino counties.